jeffreykegler/hoonlint/misc/whitespace.md

 or immediately after a horizontal gap of 20 or more spaces.
 All margin comments should start at column 57.

-A rightside comment is an **inline comment** if it is not margin comment.
+A rightside comment is an **inline comment** if it is not a margin comment.
 Inline comments must be aligned according to a scheme yet to be investigated.